whlong1/reactville/README.md

 # Reactville

-A completed version of Reactville can be found <a href="https://reactville.netlify.app/">here</a>.
-You can use this as reference for the functionality that you are being asked to implement.
+A deployed version of Reactville can be found <a href="https://reactville.netlify.app/">here</a>.

 ---